annalhead/mm_accum_microsim/README.md

 # mm_accum_microsim

 This repository contains the code for the development and application of a dynamic microsilmulation to explore socioeconomic inequalities in multimorbidity.
+This branch is for the model version used in my thesis (submitted April 2020)

 This work forms part of my Public Health PhD: *Socioeconomic inequalities in multimorbidity: an epidemiological and microsimulation study*
 This work was developed with support from Dr Chris Kypridemos, Dr Max Birkett, Dr Kate Fleming, and Prof Martin O'Flaherty.